hl7-eu/hdr/input/pagecontent/index.md

 This guide doesn't describe how this report is exchanged.

 ### Purpose
-The goal of this Implementation Guide is to define an European standard for the Hospital Discahrge Report to facilitate the harmonization among the national initiatives and prepare the ground for the European EHR eXchange Format (E-EHRxF).
+The goal of this Implementation Guide is to define an European standard for the Hospital Discharge Report to facilitate the harmonization among the national initiatives and prepare the ground for the European EHR eXchange Format (E-EHRxF).

 This project is promoted by HL7 Europe, but realized in collaboration with several other European and national organizations and projects.